-The GOP's favorite climate excuse makes a comeback in the Trump administration.
+The GOP's favorite climate excuse makes a comeback in the Trump administration

 Sanders cut him off there, saying, "Well, actually, there's not a whole lot of debate now.
 The scientific community is virtually unanimous that climate change is real and causing devastating problems.
 There is a debate on this committee but not within the scientific community."

-The issue came up again later in the hearing when Zinke said "I'm not an expert in this field" regarding climate change's threat to national security.
+The issue came up again later in the hearing when Zinke said, "I'm not an expert in this field," regarding climate change's threat to national security.

 "That to me is a cop out," Sen. Al Franken (D-Minn.) replied.
 "I'm not a doctor, but I have to make health care decisions."